- Code BIOL2142

 - Final examination comprising short answer questions (40%; LO 1, 2, 3)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadTwo lectures and up to three hours of laboratory and tutorial work per week.
+WorkloadTwo lectures and up to three hours of laboratory work per week.

 Requisite and Incompatibility